Religion in Honduras: Statistics

+In a 2024 survey, Latinobarómetro reported that 43% of the population identifies as evangelical Protestant and 36% as Roman Catholic; Catholic Church officials, however, state that 36-40% of the population is Catholic.

+Local religious leaders state that there are approximately 7,000-11,000 Muslims (mostly Sunni), 1,000 Baha’is and 390 Jews.

 Religious freedom

 The constitution of Honduras establishes the freedom of religion.
 The National Congress of Honduras has the power to legally recognize religious groups, which confers to them tax-exempt status and other privileges.
 The Catholic Church is the only organization legally recognized as a religious group, although other religious groups can register with the government as NGOs.
 Some religious groups have criticized this as constituting preferential treatment for the Catholic Church at the expense of other groups.

 The constitution prohibits religious leaders from holding elected office or publicly making political statements.
 Despite this, some Protestant pastors have been elected to government positions and serve on government advisory bodies.
 The government also frequently includes Catholic or Protestant prayers as part of official events and ceremonies, which has been criticized by representatives of other religious groups.

 Clergy are provided exemptions from being required to testify in court about information acquired from religious confessions.
-Vicars, bishops, and archbishops of the Catholic Church, as well as similarly high-ranking members of other religions, are not required to appear in court if subpoenaed.

-Public schools are required to teach secular curricula.
-Private religious schools also operate in Honduras.
+Vicars, bishops, and archbishops of the Catholic Church, as well as similarly high-ranking members of other religions, are not required to appear in court if subpoenaed, although they are required to make a statement for the court.
+Public schools do not teach religion but, private schools may include religion on their curricula if they wish.

 Foreign missionaries must register with the government.
-Some religious groups have reached agreements with the government to expedite this process.
+Some religious groups have reached agreements with the government to expedite this process; however, some groups have noted difficulties in obtaining visas for longer than six months.

 Conscientious objection to military service is protected by law, including objection on religious grounds.
 Some politicians, generally from opposition parties, have regularly used antisemitism rhetoric in their political statements.
+In 2023, the country was scored 4 out of 4 for religious freedom according to Freedom House.